S213 - Pier Cottage

 In St Mawes, just a few yards from the beach, an 'upside down' terraced cottage with gorgeous sea views.
 Behind the cottage, a lovely little terraced patio garden (table/chairs) with flowers, perfect for alfresco meals or just relaxing with a good book.

 Inside, beautifully renovated and comfortable.
-Upstairs, living/dining room with pebble-effect 'living flame' fire, TV/DVD and uninterrupted views of the bay as if looking from the bow of a ship; well-equipped kitchen (slimline dishwasher, washing machine, tumble drier, fridge-freezer, microwave).
+Upstairs, living/dining room with pebble-effect 'living flame' fire, TV/DVD and uninterrupted views of the bay as if looking from the bow of a ship; well-equipped kitchen (slimline dishwasher, washing machine, microwave, fridge-freezer, electric cooker).
 Downstairs, two bedrooms – a double (5' bed) with en suite shower-room (suite), TV and doors opening to the patio, and a room with two singles; bathroom (suite plus hand-shower).
 Parking outside October to Easter and on summer nights; public car park (extra), a few yards away.
+A gem of a cottage in a lovely place for exploring rock pools and bathing, or simply soaking up the scenery.

 |Size||Sleeps up to 4, 2 bedrooms|